vmware/container-service-extension/README.md

 $ cse run config.yml
 ```

-More information about `vcd-cli` commands to use the service can be found in the [wiki](https://github.com/vmware/vcd-cli/wiki/container-service-extension).
+More information about `vcd-cli` commands to use the service can be found in the [vcd-cli](https://vmware.github.io/vcd-cli/vcd_cluster) site.

-### Development
+## Development

 ``` shell
 $ git clone https://github.com/vmware/container-service-extension.git